3: Supervised Learning for Text

 \[P(y_i = C_k|W_i) = \frac{P(y_i = C_k)P(W_i|y_i=C_k)}{\color{violet}{P(W_i)}}\]

-• \(\color{violet}{P(Y = C_k|W)}\) is the posterior distribution – this tells us the probability that document \(i\) is in category \(k\), given the words in the document and the prior probability of category \(k\)
+• \(\color{violet}{P(Y = C_k|W)}\) is the posterior distribution – this is what we actually want, it tells us the probability that \(W\) document \(i\) belongs in category \(k\), given the words in the document

-• \(\color{violet}{P(W|Y=C_k)}\) is the conditional probability or likelihood – this tells us the probability that we would observe the words in \(W_i\) if the document were from category \(k\)
+• \(\color{violet}{P(W|Y=C_k)}\) is the conditional probability or likelihood – this tells us the probability that we would observe the words in \(W_i\) if the document were from category \(k\).
+(E.g earlier examples)

-• \(\color{violet}{P(Y = C_k)}\) is the prior probability that the document is from category \(k\) – this tells us the probability of the category of the document, absent any information about the words it contains
+• \(\color{violet}{P(Y = C_k)}\) is the prior probability (base rate) that the document is from category \(k\) – this tells us the probability of the category of the document, absent any information about the words it contains.

-• \(\color{violet}{P(W_i)}\) is the unconditional probability of the words in document \(i\) – this tells us the probability that we would observe the words in \(W_i\) across all categories
+• \(\color{violet}{P(W_i)}\) is the unconditional probability of the words in document \(i\) – this tells us the probability that we would observe the words in \(W_i\) across all categories (how common these words are overall)

 Naive Bayes

-• where \(\propto\) means “proportional to” (rather than “equal than” for \(=\))
+• where \(\propto\) means “proportional to”

 Naive Bayes